milistu/AI-Learning-Path/README.md

 ## Deeper Understanding

+### Step 1: Linear Algebra with 3Blue1Brown
+An introduction to visualizing what matrices are really doing.
+- **Linear Algebra by 3Blue1Brown**: [Linear Algebra](https://www.3blue1brown.com/topics/linear-algebra)

-### Step 1: Mathematics for Machine Learning
+### Step 2: Mathematics for Machine Learning
-> We wrote a book on Mathematics for Machine Learning that motivates people to learn mathematical concepts.
+_"We wrote a book on Mathematics for Machine Learning that motivates people to learn mathematical concepts.
 The book is not intended to cover advanced machine-learning techniques because there are already plenty of books doing this.
-Instead, we aim to provide the necessary mathematical skills to read those other books.
+Instead, we aim to provide the necessary mathematical skills to read those other books."_
 - **Book issued by Cambridge University**: [MFML](https://mml-book.github.io/)

 This learning path is designed to build your knowledge progressively, equipping you with the necessary skills to become a proficient Machine Learning Engineer.
 Good luck on your journey!